 - are no longer working at a particular practice.

 You are required to deactivate your certification status if you:

 - are no longer practicing as a Nurse Cervical Screening Provider

 - move interstate/overseas

 If you have previously been Credentialed or Certified and wish to reactivate, please reactivate below.

 2019 Nurse Cervical Screening Provider awards

 2019 marks the fourth triennial awards for Nurse Cervical Screening Providers in Victoria!
 This year we will be giving awards in four different categories, all of which will be open for nomination.
 The awards will be presented at the Nurse Metropolitan Professional Development Day which will be held at the Jam Factory in South Yarra on 22 November 2019.
-For more information and to make a nomination, please click below
+Nominations close Friday 20 September.